Apfelbeet/crs/README.md

 The test script will be executed whenever *crs* queries a commit.
 For that the script is executed in the root directory of the responsible worktree for that commit.
-If the script exits with code 0, the commit is considered as *valid*, otherwise as *invalid*.
+The exit code determines the result for the test.
+Exit with 0: commit is valid, 1-127 (without 125) is invalid, 125 is untestable (commit will be ignored) and any other value will stop *crs*.
 Don't forget to specify the interpreter in the first line.

 So you script might follow this structure:
 ```sh